prettier/plugin-ruby/README.md

 # prettier-ruby

 This is a work in progress plugin for prettier that supports the Ruby programming language.
-Under the hood it uses the [`ripperjs`](https://github.com/kddeisz/ripperjs) package (which in turn uses Ruby's own `ripper` library) which allows this package to maintain parity with the existing Ruby parser.
+Under the hood it uses Ruby's own `ripper` library which allows this package to maintain parity with the existing Ruby parser.

 ## Getting started